i30/wp-scratch/README.md

 ## Installation

-1. Prepare your server server block for [Nginx][5] or virtual host for [Apache][6].
+1. Prepare your server block for [Nginx][5] or virtual host for [Apache][6].
 You do not need to create MySQL database, it will be created while installing WordPress.

 2. Run these two commands on your command line respectively: